viboes/std-make/doc/proposal/thread/thread_attributes.md

 ## Making the stack size really a portable attribute

 As the stack size is given as a hint, there is no portability issues.
-In platforms where the the stack size can not be set, this hint is just ignored, and the the result of getting it would be the value '0', meaning the default stack size.
+In platforms where the the stack size can not be set, this hint is just ignored, and the result of getting it would be the value '0', meaning the default stack size.

 ## Using setters versus constructors